DanialBeg/SunTracking/README.md

 Ubuntu:
 http://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/

-*To quit out of the program, press 'Q'
+*To quit out of the program, press 'Q' and if that does not work you will have to force quit out of it